chandruthehacker/phishing-email-detector/README.md

 ---

-## Usage
+## 🚀 Usage
-1. **After running the command The application will automatically open in your default web browser.**
+1. **Once you run the app, your default browser will automatically open.**

-2. **In the webpage:**
+2. **On the webpage:**
-   - Enter or paste the email content you want to analyze.
+   - Paste the email content you want to scan.
-   - Click the Analyze email button.
+   - Click the Analyze Email button.
-3. **The result will display whether the email is Phishing or Safe based on AI analysis.**
+3. **The AI will instantly evaluate the text and return a result:**
+   - 🟥 Phishing
+   - ✅ Safe

 ---

+## 🔐 Final Thoughts

-> “Cybersecurity is much more than an IT topic—it's a critical part of protecting our digital future.”
+>💡 “Cybersecurity is much more than an IT topic—it's a critical part of protecting our digital future.”
+---
-> “The future belongs to those who prepare for it today—with tools powered by AI and driven by purpose.”
+>🤖 “The future belongs to those who prepare for it today—with tools powered by AI and driven by purpose.”
+---
+>🧠 “Think before you click.
+Detect before you risk.”